docs/version-identifier/code-description.md

 The purpose of this extension is to identify the versioning that applies at the current cursor position within a Markdown file.

-The code is written in TypeScript.
-This file describes how the code works.
+The code is written in TypeScript, in the [extension.ts](https://github.com/docs/version-identifier/blob/main/src/extension.ts) file.
+This article describes how the code works.

 ## Contents